When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Doxylamine

 As with diphenhydramine, studies have shown that senior citizens often take these medications chronically.
-This can lead to problematic health effects, especially if the individual also consumes alcohol on a regular basis.
+Older adults need to especially exercise caution when taking these medications.

 Valerian

-Valerian is an herb marketed and sold as a dietary supplement under the name “valerian root,” and is often found in mild sedatives used to treat insomnia and anxiety.
+Valerian is an herb marketed and sold as a dietary supplement under the name “valerian root,” and is often found in OTC sleep aids used to treat insomnia and anxiety.
 While the functionality of valerian is not fully understood, researchers believe it interacts with GABA, serotonin, and adenosine receptors.
 Thus far, evidence that valerian is an effective treatment for insomnia has been inconclusive.

-Since valerian is a dietary supplement, it is not subjected to the same level of FDA evaluation and approval as other types of sleep medication.
+Since valerian is a dietary supplement, it is not subjected to the same level of FDA evaluation and approval as prescription sleep medication.
 As a result, the composition of valerian root pills may vary by brand.
 High doses of valerian at night have been attributed to morning sleepiness, but a standard 600mg dose does not appear to cause issues with reaction time, alertness, or concentration.

 The effects of valerian on unborn fetuses and infants need to be studied further, so pregnant women or nursing mothers should not take valerian unless they are under medical supervision.
 The same goes for children under 3 years.
 Additionally, valerian may interact with other sleep medications and produce added grogginess the next day.